MicrosoftDocs/azure-docs/articles/governance/blueprints/create-blueprint-portal.md

    or subscription where you want to save the blueprint, and choose **Select**.

 1. Verify that the information is correct, because the **Blueprint name** and **Definition location** fields can't be changed later.
-Then select **Next : Artifacts** at the bottom of the page or the **Artifacts** tab at the top of the page.
+Then select **Next: Artifacts** at the bottom of the page or the **Artifacts** tab at the top of the page.

 1. Add a role assignment at the subscription: